 You don't need to totally change who you are and sell out in order to have a happy social life

 This site is not about trying to force everyone into the same social mold.
 One person's idea of a successful social life may be to go to three parties a week with a dozen drinking buddies.
-They may currently be dissatisfied because they're not as good at being as funny and crazy as they'd like to be.
+They may currently be dissatisfied because they're not as funny and rowdy as they'd like.
 Another person may be most content meeting a close friend for coffee once a week, and their goals are more about creating a handful of strong relationships and being able to do their own thing.
 They can each work on changing the way they socialize in a way that aligns with their values and personality.

-Some people are reflexively resistant to the idea of improving socially because they see it as being forced to change who they are.
+Some people are reflexively resistant to the idea of improving their social skills because they see it as being forced to change who they are.
 Here I won't point to a single article, but the section of the site that provides different perspectives on this issue, and which you can come to your own conclusions about:

 Similarly, some people are totally happy with how they are socially.
 They see their main social 'problem' as the fact that other people don't seem to accept them.
 I write about that here:

 There are many ways to be socially successful, and you don't have to do many things